 Respondents in the HC are asked to identify all medical providers associated with healthcare services received by each member of the household for the reference period associated with the time period of the interview date.
-Thus, the basic sample unit in the MPC is a patient-provider pair (referred to as a "pair") where the patient is a member of a household participating in the HC and the provider is identified in the household survey as one associated with a medical event (i.e., an office visit, a Hospital stay or visit to an outpatient or emergency department, a prescription for medicine, or other healthcare event).
-To facilitate the MPC contacting medical providers household members are asked to sign an Authorization Form (AF) indicating their agreement to allow providers to release medical record and billing information about the event to the MPC.
+Thus, the basic sample unit in the MPC is a patient-provider pair (referred to as a "pair") where the patient is a member of a household participating in the HC and the provider is identified in the household survey as one associated with a medical event, that is, an office visit, a Hospital stay or visit to an outpatient or emergency department, a prescription for medicine, or other healthcare event.
+To facilitate the MPC contacting medical providers household members are asked to sign an AF indicating their agreement to allow providers to release information about the event to the MPC.
 This form is compliant with the Health Insurance Portability and Accountability Act (HIPAA) implemented in 2003.